Yaroslav-Bondar/irregular-verb-trainer-MVC-/README.md

-# English irregular verb trainer
+# :open_book: English irregular verb trainer

 ## Description:
  Web application for better memorization of irregular English verbs.
 The program prompts the user to enter the correct version of one of the forms of the    verb.
 It then validates the entered data and displays the result.
 It is possible to expand the list of verbs by editing the json file.